isawamoose/startup/README.md

 It's useful to find users in the the database by email (I will use username in my app) and by auth token.
 The email method is used for login to retreve a user and then compare passwords.
 The authtoken method is used to secure endpoints with a piecce of middleware that attempts to find user by authtoken - if successful, they can access the secure endpoints.
 Else, they get an unauthorised message.
 The authtoken is a cookie, set in the response and retrieved from the request.

+**WebSockets**
+The websocket is set up in the front end code which handles sending and receiving of messages.
+The back end creates a Web Socket Server which handles the various connections.
+Can use the `on('event')` method to handle connections, messages and closing of connections.
+Can use `setInterval()`, `ping()` and `pong()` to keep connections alive.

 ## Startup

 **HTML and CSS**